play4honor/discord_quote_bot/README.md

 # discord_quote_bot
 A bot that brings the "quote" feature to Discord text chat.

-A docker image for this bot is available on Docker Hub: `docker pull cyzhang/discord_quote_bot`.
+- A docker image for this bot is available on Docker Hub: `docker pull cyzhang/discord_quote_bot`.
+- Builds are automated and can be monitored here: [Docker Hub Build Monitoring](https://hub.docker.com/r/cyzhang/discord_quote_bot/builds/)

 # Quickstart